usfcs-scholars/cs386-fall2021/guides/syllabus.md

 This includes participating in at least one event offered by the CS department (other than CS Night), at least one event offered by the University, and at least one event offered by the local SF Bay Area or technical communities.

 This also involves participating in the annual CS Night celebration at the end of the semester.
 Participation in this event replaces the final exam for this course.

+##### Class Presentation

+Students must complete a 10 minute in-class presentation on a significant figure, organization, or event in Computer Science.
+This category includes several pass/fail assignments: selecting a presentation topic, submitting slides (or other presentation materials) ahead of time, optionally visiting the Speaking Center in preparation for the presentation, and delivering the presentation in class.

+<i class="fas fa-info-circle"></i>
+Accommodations will be made on request for students unable to present via Zoom.
+{: .notification }

 ### Grading Scale